The site works in a test mode

 Zhabeshi – Hadishi

-The Zhabeshi-Hadishi hiking route is of intermediate difficulty and full of surprises.
+The Zhabeshi-Adishi hiking route is of moderate difficulty and full of excitement and pleasant surprises.
 It runs for 12 kilometers and should take 5-6 hours to complete.

 Zhabeshi